accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/3.2/index.md

 ---
-title: In each web page, is the [contrast](#contrast) between the color of the text and the color of its background high enough (except in special cases)?
+title: On each web page, is the [contrast](#contrast) between the text and background colors sufficient (except in particular cases)?
 ---